 Another option is America's Footprint.
 This is one of a growing number of membership websites that enables you to create a digital legacy, a time capsule if you will, of your life story.
 It is stored safely online, with full privacy protection, your writing, pictures, memories and more for you and future generations.
 There is plenty of helpful guidance, along with a blog full of inspirational stories, so that you can get started on developing your own digital legacy.
 Get more information here.

 Find what works best for you.
 Maybe it is using one of these services.
 Perhaps you will simply find some web space and build a site from scratch.
 Be sure to come back here often as we offer additional help.

-You can build great web sites for your biography, life story, family history or for any purpose (especially one that brings lots of great traffic to your site) by using Site Build It! - see more.
+You can build great web sites for your biography, life story, family history or for any purpose (especially one that brings lots of great traffic to your site) by using Solo Build It! - see more.

-about establishing a real Internet presence and/or online business go here to find out more.
+It's what I use for this site and if you are serious about establishing a real Internet presence and/or online business go here to find out more.

 I’m also willing to give you some personal direction and answer your questions.
 Feel free to drop me an email.